5l1v3r1/anidmap/README.md

 # Dependencies

-**anidmap** is based on [ansa](https://github.com/unixpickle/ansa), a standalone structure for a standard library.
+**anidmap** uses [ansa](https://github.com/unixpickle/ansa) for its locking mechanism.

 # Configuration

-You must create an include (by whatever means necessary) that goes by the name of `<anidmap/lock>`.
+You must create an include file (by whatever means necessary) that goes by the name of `<anidmap/lock>`.
 This header must define a class called `anidmap::Lock` that is a subclass of `ansa::Lock`.
 The `anidmap::Lock` class will be used for all synchronization in the library.
+This library includes this header file as follows:

+    #include <anidmap/lock>

+Usually, you will be able to achieve this using the GCC/Clang `-I` directive.